-1. Open to all 4-H members enrolled in the Cloverbud Project.

-2. Cloverbud exhibitors may include projects from Adventure Discovery Day or any 4-H Event items.
-They are only given one ribbon and rest are stickers.

-3. Entries do not have to be brought in until they have to be judged on Thursday, July 11.
+- 1. Open to all 4-H members enrolled in the Cloverbud Project. - 2.
+They are only given one ribbon and rest are stickers. - 3.
+Entries do not have to be brought in until they have to be judged on Thursday, July 10.
 Members must present their exhibit to the judge at this time.
-Items will be displayed in the floral hall after judging.

-4. All Cloverbuds must turn in an entry form to be eligible to show at the fair.

-5. Projects are open to any item listed throughout the fairbook (except animals), or use your imagination and come up with something unique and different.
+Items will be displayed in the floral hall after judging. - 4.
+All Cloverbuds must turn in an entry form to be eligible to show at the fair. - 5.
+Projects are open to any item listed throughout the fairbook (except animals), or use your imagination and come up with something unique and different.
 Example: School projects like an art drawing, any pictures or crafts created on vacation, flowers or crops planted in your garden or a book/game created at home.